 2. Student Loans: Federal loans are available to eligible students.
 For more information on student loans visit our Financial Aid Loans site.

 3. Apply for Scholarships: The DACC Foundation makes applying for scholarships easy!
-With one application (available January 1st of your senior year and due back by Feb.
-15th) you can apply for over 70 different scholarships.
+With one online application (available after January 1st of every year and due around March 1st) you can apply for over 550 scholarships.
 The scholarships awarded will be applied toward the next Fall & Spring semesters.
+Scholarships are available to all DACC students.
+Find the application and tutorial at this link: https://www.dacc.edu/foundation/scholarship

 Check out the state-sponsored "scholarship finder tool" at http://www.isac-online.org.
 Answer the questionnaire and find out what scholarships you might be eligible for.
 You can also send the questionnaire in via mail for a $10.00 fee.

-Go to the E-Cashier website to enroll in the payment plan or stop by the Admissions Office for an NBS brochure.
+Go to the E-Cashier website to learn more about the payment plan or stop by the Admissions Office for an NBS brochure.

 5. Third Party Payment: Check to see if your employer or your parents' employers have a tuition-assistance program.
 Some employers reimburse students for successfully completed college courses, especially when the coursework pertains to the job.
 If a third party, such as your employer, will be paying for your tuition, notify DACC by the bill due date in order to stay enrolled in your classes.